-Wataame: Japanese Cotton Candy with its Roots in the U.S.
+Wataame: Japanese Cotton Candy with Roots in the U.S.

-The origin of Dagashi is said to date back to the Edo period, about 300 years ago, and today it comes in countless varieties.
+The origin dates back to the Edo period, about 300 years ago, and today, the genre comes in countless varieties.

-Yes, the Japanese treat, Wataame, or Watagashi has its roots in the machine-spun cotton candy that was invented in 1897 in the U.S.
+Yes, the Japanese treat has its roots in the machine-spun cotton candy invented in 1897 in the U.S.

-Don’t worry, when breaking the candy into small pieces, the cut section becomes fluffy like your familiar cotton candy.
-In fact, once I put the white stuff in my mouth, it quickly melted away.
+But don’t worry.
+After tearing off the sweets into small pieces, the cut section becomes fluffy like your familiar cotton candy.

-As for the ingredients, this Wataame is made just with 2 ingredients, sugar and flavoring.
+As for the ingredients, the Wataame only consists of 2 things, sugar, and flavoring.
 So simple.

 I don’t know whether cotton candy comes in a package like this in your country.

-But if you are interested and get a chance, it may be interesting to find out what the Japanese cotton candy Wataame or Watagashi tastes like.
+But if you are interested and get a chance, it would be fun to find out how Japanese Wataame or Watagashi is.